about

 That was my first lesson in something I'd come back to over and over: when you're clear about what you stand for, the right people find you.

 Then I came to Boston for Northeastern and ran IDEA, the university's venture accelerator.
 500+ student founders. $100K+ in grants.
 I started Boston's biggest college pitch competition.
-And the same pattern kept showing up: brilliant founders with ideas that could change everything, who couldn't get anyone on board because they couldn't tell the story.
+And the same pattern kept showing up: brilliant founders with ideas that could change everything, who couldn't get anyone to care.
+The work was technical, the human layer was missing.

 That was the same skill I'd been doing since I was 13.
-Figuring out what someone is trying to say and helping them say it in a way that lands.
-I just didn't have a name for it until later.
+Figuring out why people tune someone out, and helping them be someone people actually want to hear.

-Now I'm at FoundersEdge, a $15M preseed fund backing AI-native startups.
-I screen hundreds of deals a month and sit in pitches every day.
+Now I'm at FoundersEdge, a pre-seed fund backing AI-native startups.
+I read hundreds of pitches a year and sit in founder meetings every day.
 The best founders aren't the smartest or the most technical.
 They're the ones who can make other people care.

 If you're building something and you can't get anyone to care about it yet, that's a solvable problem.
 Let's talk.